RamiAyoub195/ScrabbleGame/user-manual.md

 ## 1. Starting the Game

 1. Launch the game by running the program.

-2. You will be prompted to enter the number of players.
-You can choose between 2 to 4 players.
+2. You will be prompted to enter the name of the 2 players.
-   - Input a number between 2 and 4 to continue.

-3. Each player will then be prompted to enter their name.
-   - Input the player name when prompted.

-4. After all players have been initialized, each player will be given 7 random tiles from the tile bag to start their hand.
+3. After all players have been initialized, each player will be given 7 random tiles from the tile bag to start their hand.

 ## 2. Taking a Turn